 “This has been such a wonderful experience for me and my students!”

-Peabody Fellows programs have been generously supported by the Howard Hughes Medical Institute (HHMI), Institute of Museum and Library Services (IMLS), National Aeronautics and Space Administration (NASA), National Institutes of Health (NIH), National Science Foundation (NSF), the Arthur Vining Davis Foundations, and The Bay and Paul Foundations.
+Peabody Fellows programs have been generously supported by the Howard Hughes Medical Institute (HHMI), Institute of Museum and Library Services (IMLS), National Aeronautics and Space Administration (NASA), National Institutes of Health (NIH), National Science Foundation (NSF), the Arthur Vining Davis Foundations, Yale's Council on East Asian Studies, and The Bay and Paul Foundations.